nirmo-lightricks/Tech-Transfer-Android/tools/runner_provision/Readme.md

 The instances are at: https://console.cloud.google.com/compute/instances?project=android-ci-286617&instancessize=50
 * Login into the problematic machine through ssh
 * The interesting logs are /var/log/supervisor/ for supervisord and /actions_runner/_diag/ for github actions runner

+# Upgrading

+## When to upgrade the image

+All dependencies installed by install_os_dependencies.sh and setup_commands.py are hard coded into the image.
+If such a dependency needs to be updated the image needs to be created again.

+## How the image is created

+There is a job for it at: https://github.com/Lightricks/facetune-android/actions/workflows/packer_create_android_runner.yml

+## Instructions on how to upgrade the image

+* Make the dependency change

+* Change the workflows which need to run the image by changing the label from android to android_staging and push

+* Push the branch upstream.
+Github actions can only work on upstream images

+* Create a staging image

+* Run the workflow

+* Verify that the workflow runs well

+* Change the workflow label back from android_staging to android

+* Get an approval

+* Merge the PR

+* Create the production image from develop